Charging your EV is as easy as charging your phone, or plugging in the toaster.

 DC charging for EVs

-AC charging is the best choice for local driving, because you can charge in places that you already plan to spend time - like the supermarket, malls or near your local cafe.
-DC charging is the best choice for when you want to get back on the road lickety-split.
+AC charging is the best choice for local driving, because you can charge in places that you already plan to spend time – like the supermarket, malls or near your local cafe.
+DC charging is the best choice for when you want to get back on the road quickly.

 The cost of charging an EV

-These are ball park figures - factors like how far you drive, and the type of driving you do (around town, hills, motorways) all play a part.
-Regardless - you’re looking at some serious savings compared to filling up with petrol or diesel.
+These are ballpark figures – factors like how far you drive, and the type of driving you do (around town, hills, motorways) all play a part.
+Regardless – you’re looking at some serious savings compared to filling up with petrol or diesel.

 Read more: here’s a breakdown of the full cost of an EV.